michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0037.md

 - n: a state of violent disturbance and disorder (as in politics or social conditions generally)
 - n: (geology) a rise of land to a higher elevation (as in the process of mountain building)
 ### Family
+- upheaval: upheavals+
-upheaval: upheavals+;upheave: upheaval, upheaved, upheaves, upheaving, uphove
+- upheave: upheaval, upheaved, upheaves, upheaving, uphove
 ### Examples
 - Today, the poem reads like an eerie anticipation of liberal incredulity at Brexit and Trump and the other recent upheavals.
 - A deep look at the roots of our current global upheavals.